iamdonovan/iamdonovan.github.io/_sources/gee/tutorials/getting_started/spectral.rst.txt

     :align: center
     :alt: the imports at the top of the script

-These are the **Imports** for the script - in addition to the geometries shown here, you can also import **Assets** (files uploaded to GEE), **Image**\ s or **Image Collection**\ s, and even display settings for **Map** layers.
+|br| These are the **Imports** for the script - in addition to the geometries shown here, you can also
+import **Assets** (files uploaded to GEE), **Image**\ s or **Image Collection**\ s, and even display settings for **Map** layers.